Terms used:

 The final result in each Skate Canada Challenge Event will determine the competitors eligible to enter the equivalent Canadian Figure Skating Championship Event as follows:

-The maximum number of competitors in the Senior singles Events is 18.
+The maximum number of competitors in singles Events is 18.

-The maximum number of competitors in the Senior pairs Event is 12.
+The maximum number of competitors in pairs Event is 12.

-The maximum number of competitors in the Senior ice dance Event is 15.
+The maximum number of competitors in ice dance Event is 15.

-1. Firstly, those competitors who have received an automatic or individual Bye
+1. Firstly, those competitors who have received a Bye

 9.2.
 Alternates